-Each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$15,000 and a fee of \$2,500 for each meeting attended.
+Effective May 16, 2005, each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$18,000 and a fee of \$3,000 for each meeting attended.
 Each member of the Nominating Committee of the Board is paid an additional annual fee of \$7,000.
 Each member of the Audit Committee of the Board is paid an additional annual fee of \$10,000, and each member of the Compensation/Incentive Committee of the Board (other than its chairman) is paid an additional annual fee of \$3,500.
-A Committee member, other than Nominating Committee members who receive no meeting fees, is paid \$900 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member is paid \$450 for his attendance at the Committee meeting.
-Each member of the Executive Committee who is not an employee of the Company is paid \$800 per meeting.
+A Committee member, other than Nominating Committee members who receive no meeting fees, is paid \$1,000 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member is paid \$500 for his attendance at the Committee meeting.
+Mr. Edward Hutton, who served in the non-executive position of Chairman of the Board during 2005, received \$325,000 in salary, a \$56,000 premium payment under a split dollar insurance policy, \$88,162 allocated to his account under the Company's Retirement Plan and ESOP, a \$3,384 premium payment for term life insurance, and \$16,228 in the form of an unrestricted stock award of 400 shares of Capital Stock.
+Mr. Hutton does not receive any additional amounts in his capacity as a director of the Company.